-After the decision about safari in South Africa was finally made, I started harassing different properties with the most important question: “Will I see the lions?”
-While some properties didn’t even bother to respond, most of them told me that they cannot guarantee lion encounter.
-Bernard from Vuyani Safari Lodge was a bit more specific: “I can’t guarantee you will see them; however, our guests are usually very lucky with lion spotting.”
-I already had my eyes on this property due to their good ratings and enjoyable sense of humor on their web page and social media accounts.
-Having discussed the details with Bernard was the ultimate deal breaker, so I booked 5 days in Vuyani Safari lodge honeymoon suite.
-And literally cried on my way back home.
+After the decision about safari in South Africa has finally been made, I started harassing different lodges near Kruger National Park with my ultimate question: “Will I see the lions?”
+While some owners didn’t even bother to respond, the majority of others told me that they couldn’t guarantee lion encounter.
+The manager from Vuyani Safari Lodge was a bit more specific: “I can’t guarantee you will see lions; however, our guests are usually very lucky.”
+I already had my eyes on this property due to their good Tripadvisor rating and great sense of humor on their web page and social media accounts.
+Having discussed the details with Bernard was the ultimate deal breaker, so I booked 5 days in Vuyani Safari Lodge honeymoon suite.
+And I literally cried on my way back home.

 Finally, I am coming to the most important part of our trip and the main reason people come to Vuyani Safari Lodge.
 The so called game drives (also known as safaris) are included in the price of your stay, which is in my opinion an ultimate touch of luxury.
 I will explain why in the last paragraph.
-In winter (June – September) you take off at 6 am to your morning game drive (return at 10 am for breakfast).
+In winter (June – September) the morning game drives start at 6 am and you return by 10 am for breakfast.
 The afternoon game drive lasts from 4 pm till 7 pm.
 It gets very dark in the last hour and I cannot stress this enough: bring your warm winter clothes with you!
 You can check more photos from our game drives in my Facebook album.
 Not every game drive gives you a pleasure of spotting the wild cats but if you are there at least 3 to 4 days, I can promise you will see one.
-I can afford to be braver than Bernard 😉
+I can afford to be braver than Bernard! 😉

 Anda’s rate: 10 from 10 (cheers to the first 10 in my hotel reviews!)